mohamedsaajid/REST-API/README.md

 `npm i`

-To set your database locally you need to create a MongoDB account and initialise a local database, then:
+To set your database locally you need to create a MongoDB account and initialize a local database, then:

-`const MONGO_URL = 'ENTER YOUR PRIVATE MongoDB URL HERE';`
+`const MONGO_URL = 'ENTER YOUR PRIVATE MongoDB URI HERE';`

 To run the app, simply type: